 The exact build steps, environments and tests that you need depend on the architecture of your software and your organizational priorities.
 If you’re building a system based on microservices, you can take advantage of the architecture to run tests on individual services in parallel before combining them for more complex integration and end-to-end tests.

-Manual exploratory testing might feel like overkill for every bug fix coming through the pipeline, in which case having optional steps or alternative pipelines based on the type of change can be more efficient.
+Manual exploratory testing might feel like overkill for every bug fix coming through the pipeline, in which case having optional steps or alternative pipelines based on the type of change can be more efficient for continuous delivery.

 Once you’ve decided the stages of your pipeline, including the tests to run in each, it’s time to script the process to ensure it’s reliable and repeatable.
 To avoid introducing inconsistencies, the same build artifact from the CI stage should be deployed to each pre-production environment and to production itself.